Style Book Resources

 Different publishing houses prefer different style guides, which is a very handy piece of information to know if you’re a writer or editor.
 If you are an author who self-publishes, the key is to pick a style you like best and move forward with that, making sure to stay consistent with one style.
 I tend to prefer CMOS.

-- Chicago Manual of Style (CMOS) is widely used. http://www.chicagomanualofstyle.org/home.html
+- Chicago Manual of Style (CMOS) is widely used for fiction and nonfiction books. http://www.chicagomanualofstyle.org/home.html

 - Modern Language Association (MLA) is more for academic papers and writings. https://owl.english.purdue.edu/owl/resource/747/01/